Quantitative fund: Quantitative Fund Strategies

+These strategies are most often combined, rather than used independently and are heavily leveraged by major quant trading shops, which significantly contributes to colossal daily trading volumes and instantaneous market inefficiencies worldwide, as these enterprises tap into financial markets globally and leverage these and other strategies at a massive scale.

+It is also worth noting that mean reversion is often not a separate strategy on its own, but rather incorporated into other ones, such as arbitrage or momentum following, as quant traders assume that prices will eventually converge (which constitutes basis for statistical arbitrage), or that temporary micro price spikes or lumps will momentarily revert (which is often assumed in many sub-strategies of momentum-based trading).

 Performance

 Many quantitative funds have achieved strong long-term risk-adjusted returns by exploiting systematic factors like value, momentum, low volatility, and quality.
 However, several factors underperformed from 2018 to 2020, a period dubbed the "quant winter."
 Since 2021, a "quant thaw" has driven a rebound, with quant hedge funds posting ~10-17% returns in 2024, led by equity quant and multi-strategy approaches, bolstered by AI/ML advancements and favorable market conditions.

 Fund structures

 Quantitative strategies are implemented through several types of investment vehicles: